quiknode-labs/qn-guide-examples/QuickAlerts/Twitter_bot/README.md

 ### Step 2️⃣ - Setup a Twitter Developer Account and Create API Keys

-Navigate to your [Twitter Developer Portal Dashboard] and go to one of your Apps within a Project (if you don't have this yet, you can do it now).
+Navigate to your [Twitter Developer Portal Dashboard](https://developer.twitter.com/en/portal/dashboard) and go to one of your Apps within a Project (if you don't have this yet, you can do it now).

 > Note to make sure your App has **Read & Write** permissions enabled.

 <img width="1450" alt="twitter" src="https://github.com/quiknode-labs/qn-guide-examples/assets/101136230/d04b92ac-aaf4-47d9-a077-d56e0c025b71">

-On your Keys and Tokens page within your App, you'll need to extract both your **API Key and Secret** and **Access Token and Secret**.
+On the **Keys and Tokens** tab within your App, you'll need to extract both your **API Key and Secret** and **Access Token and Secret**.
 With both sets of keys, paste them accordingly into your **.env** file.
 Remember to save the file.

 ### Step 2️⃣ - Setting up the Backend for the Twitter Bot

-Open a terminal window and run the following command to start the Express.js server (check out the guide for an explanation of the code):
+Open a terminal window and run the following command to start the Express.js server (check out the [guide](https://www.quicknode.com/guides/quicknode-products/quickalerts/how-to-track-uniswap-liquidity-pools-using-quickalerts-and-twitter) for an explanation of the code):

 ```
 node index.js